-When the time came to make a move, Oshkosh seemed like a place where I’d have some familiarity and some support - it seemed the right place to go."
+When the time came to make a move, Oshkosh seemed like a place where I’d have some familiarity and support.
+It seemed the right place to go.

-“I moved to Oshkosh, and for a year I tried to find my footing and my way into the community.
+I moved, and for a year I tried to find my way into the community.
 I was working for a company that taught computer literacy skills to seniors.
-It was a very rewarding job - helping seniors learn digital skills, helping them to document their stories, to connect them to their loved ones.
-And yet my first year in Oshkosh I felt very alone.
-I didn’t see many people that looked like me.
+It was a very rewarding job: helping seniors learn digital skills, document their stories, and connect with their loved ones.
+And yet my first year in Oshkosh felt very lonely.
+I didn’t see many people who looked like me.
 I kind of felt like I had landed on the wrong planet, to be honest.
-I enjoyed my job but personally I really struggled to find my footing here.
+I enjoyed my job, but I really struggled to find my footing here.

-I got up that morning, put on my business dress, I put my hair up in a bun, ready for work.
-I get in my car and I turn the corner and on the right side of the street was a police car.
-And I said to myself,
+I got up early that morning so I could get there on time for the graduation.
+I put on a business dress, and put my hair up in a bun, ready for work.
+I got in my car and I turned the corner and on the right side of the street was a police car.
+I said to myself,

-She said, ‘Let me see your driver's license and registration.’
+She said, “Let me see your driver's license and registration.”
 I handed her my driver's license and my registration.
 My license was a Wisconsin driver's license, and my plates were from Illinois, because I had a few months left on the stickers.

-The officer says, ‘You can't live in Wisconsin and have Illinois plates.’
+The officer says, “You can't live in Wisconsin and have Illinois plates.”
 I didn’t know that was a problem, I thought I could get the use out of the sticker until they expired.
-But something seemed off to me so I asked, ‘So you stopped me because I had Illinois plates?’
-And she said, ‘Yes’.
+But something seemed off to me, so I asked, “You stopped me because I had Illinois plates?”
+And she said, “Yes.”
 I said, “Okay.
 Are people from Illinois not allowed to drive here?
-That’s not a reason to stop someone.’
-She says, ‘Where are you going?’
-I explain that I’m going to work, I have to get to Chicago by a certain time for this event for our seniors.
-She says, ‘Well, I can't let you drive your car.’
-I said, ‘What do you mean?’
-She said, ‘ You can't drive your car in Oshkosh because you have Illinois plates.’
+That’s not a reason to stop someone.”
+She says, “Where are you going?”
+I explain that I’m going to work, I have to get to Chicago for this event for our seniors.
+She says, “Well, I can't let you drive your car.”
+I said, “What do you mean?”
+She said, “You can't drive your car in Oshkosh because you have Illinois plates.”
 I asked if my daughter could drive me, she said no.

 After that, I had had enough.
 I went with two of my white friends -- who had heard many similar stories and shared similar concerns -- to meet with the then Chief of Police.
 We talked to him about my experience and others, experiences that I’d call ‘microaggressions.’
 I brought the experiences I’d had with the police, that my daughter had, and the collective experiences of people of color that I’d met in the community had.